Changissnz/isoring/README.md

 `q`-vector of distance scores.
 Distance scores are conventionally euclidean point distances.
 However, there are alternative feedback functions that provide distorted distance scores via pseudo-random number generator.

+NOTE:
+In this open implementation of cracking simulations involving `IsoRing`, the `Cracker` does not consider the feedback function vectors.
+Doing so adds a layer of complication that is better placed in programs that rely on this project's code. `Cracker` uses background information during its cracking attempts, instead of interpreting the feedback vectors it receives every time it makes a guess on an `IsoRing`.

 For a sequence of arbitrarily-lengthed vectors (secrets), an `IsoRingedChain` is used to cover it and this structure is, in turn, composed of a number of `IsoRing`s equal to the number of those vectors (secrets).